Frank H. Wu: Career

 Wu was formerly a law professor at Howard University, resuming a role he held from 1995 to 2004, and visiting professor at Johns Hopkins University, where he taught Asian Americans and the Law.
 He also was a CV Starr Foundation Visiting Professor at the School of Transnational Law at Peking University, in its English language JD program, in summer of 2009.
 He has previously taught at Stanford, Michigan, Columbia, Maryland, George Washington University, and Deep Springs College.

 From 2004 to 2008, Wu served as the ninth dean of Wayne State University Law School in Detroit, Michigan, succeeding the law school's first female dean, Joan Mahoney (1998–2003).
 Along with Harold Hongju Koh of Yale Law School and Jim Chen of the University of Louisville School of Law, Wu was one of only three Asian American law school deans in the United States.
 In April 2007, Wu announced he would resign as dean in May 2008, a year before his appointment was to end, citing his wife's health problems as the leading cause of his resignation.
 In 2008, he was one of two recipients of the Asian Pacific Fund Chang-Lin Tien Award, given for leadership in higher education.
 Named for the first Asian American to head a major research university, the award comes with a $10,000 honorarium.
 He also has received the Trailblazer Award from the National Asian Pacific American Bar Association.

 On July 1, 2010, at age 42, Wu became the chancellor and dean of the University of California, Hastings College of the Law in San Francisco, until December 2015.

 Wu succeeded Nell Newton, who departed in Summer 2009, and acting Chancellor and Dean Leo Martinez.
 UC Hastings is a unique institution, a standalone law school affiliated with a public system and entitled to brand itself as University of California.
 Wu was the first Asian American to serve as the chancellor and dean University of California, Hastings College of the Law.
 In 2012, Wu gained national publicity for rebooting legal education, by announcing that his school would be voluntarily reducing its enrollment by 20 percent over the next three years.
 UC Hastings was acknowledged as the first leading law school to make such changes.

 On March 30, 2020, the Board of Trustees of the City University of New York elected Wu as president of Queens College, City University of New York.
 He assumed the office on July 1, 2020.

+On June 22, 2026, Wu announced his retirement as Queens College president, effective July 30, 2026.

 Prior to his academic career, Wu held a clerkship with the late U.S. District Judge Frank J. Battisti in Cleveland, Ohio.
 He then joined the law firm of Morrison & Foerster in San Francisco, concentrating on complex litigation and devoting a quarter of his time to the representation of indigent individuals.